ringcentral/engage-voice-api-docs/docs/authentication/auth-legacy.md

 `baf522ee-5d42-457a-a18d-7b8500eeb573`

 The AuthToken will expire after 1 hour.
-By using stayLoggedIn, you can extend the AuthToken to last 2 weeks.
+By using `stayLoggedIn`, you can extend the AuthToken to last 2 weeks.
 However, anytime an AuthToken is used in an API request, the AuthToken is automatically extended by 1 hour or 2 weeks depending on which AuthToken type you are using.

 ## Generate an API Token for a user